-- 1. Transfers within a Sector: For transfers of less than 20% of the originating program's budget, the Company can transfer funds from one program to another program or pilot in the same sector.
+1. Transfers within a Sector: For transfers of less than 20% of the originating program's budget, the Company can transfer funds from one program to another program or pilot in the same sector.
 For transfers of 20% or more of the originating program or pilot's budget, the Company can transfer funds from one program to another program in the same sector with the Division's prior approval.
 Upon seeking the Division's approval, the Company shall simultaneously notify the EERMC and OER.
-For all transfers in a sector, the Company will reflect changes in the quarterly report(s) following the transfer and the year-end report. - 2.
-Transfers between Sectors.
+For all transfers in a sector, the Company will reflect changes in the quarterly report(s) following the transfer and the year-end report.

+- 2. Transfers between Sectors.
 The Company can transfer funds from one sector to another sector with the Division's prior approval.
 Upon seeking the Division's approval, the Company shall simultaneously notify the EERMC and OER.
 If a transfer reduces the originating sector's budget by more than 20% in aggregate over the course of the program year, the transfer will also require PUC approval.
-For all transfers between sectors, the Company will reflect changes in the quarterly report(s) following the transfer and the year-end report.

-- 3. Transfers among residential retrofit programs.
+For all transfers between sectors, the Company will reflect changes in the quarterly report(s) following the transfer and the year-end report. - 3.
+Transfers among residential retrofit programs.
 The Company can transfer among EnergyWise, EnergyWise Multifamily, Income Eligible Multifamily, and C&I Multifamily (which are in different sectors) programs in order to achieve the overall savings goals of all programs.
 Although these are listed as separate lines in the program tables, they are essentially one program from an implementation standpoint.
 For all transfers between residential retrofit programs, the Company will reflect changes in the quarterly report(s) following the transfer and the yearend report. - 4.
 For transfers requiring Division and/or EERMC, but not PUC approval, the Parties will inform the PUC of the transfers, both between sectors and within sectors, in a timely fashion. - 5.
 The Company will not be permitted to adjust its goals or incentive target calculations as a result of any transfers between sector budgets.
-However, after any budget transfers between sectors are made, the sector spending budgets will be recalculated for the purposes of the shareholder incentive calculation.
+However, after any budget transfers between sectors are made, the sector spending budgets will be recalculated for the purposes of the performance incentive calculation.
+Any changes will be communicated and reported consistent with 9.c.1 Transfers between Sector, above.

-d.
+vi.
 Budget Management